 Qualifying When Over the Limits

 Unfortunately, Qualified Income Trusts do not assist one with extra assets in qualifying for Medicaid.
-Said another way, if one meets the income requirements for Medicaid eligibility, but not the asset requirement, the above option cannot assist one in reducing their extra assets.
+Said another way, if one meets the income requirements for Medicaid eligibility, but not the asset requirement, the above option cannot assist one in reducing their countable assets.
 However, one can “spend down” assets by spending excess assets on ones that are non-countable, such as home modifications, like the addition of wheelchair ramps or stair lifts, prepaying funeral and burial expenses, and paying off debt.

 Specific Ohio Medicaid Programs